sensiloles/quit-smoking-bot/README.md

 ### Extended OS Support

-While the current implementation has limited support for macOS and primarily targets Linux, future versions will include:
+While the current implementation works on any Docker-compatible system, future versions will include:

-- **Full macOS Support**: Improved service management and native integration
+- **Enhanced macOS Support**: Improved native integration and service management
-- **Windows Support**: Adding Windows compatibility for broader user adoption
+- **Windows Support**: Native Windows container support and PowerShell scripts
 - **Cross-platform Abstractions**: Using Python to create OS-independent operational scripts

 This extended platform support will primarily be enabled by the migration to Python-based scripts, which offer better cross-platform capabilities than Bash.